brucemcpherson/bmApiCentral/dependencies.md

 # Google Apps Script Project: bmApiCentral
-This repo (bmApiCentral) was automatically updated on 6/26/2023, 11:27:27 AM by GasGit
+This repo (bmApiCentral) was automatically updated on 8/10/2023, 3:58:46 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")